 The Inclusive Early Childhood Education program leads toward New York State initial teacher certification in Early Childhood Education (Birth to Grade 2) and Teaching Students with Disabilities (Birth to Grade 2).
 This Bachelor of Science degree program contains core liberal arts and sciences courses, professional courses, and multiple opportunities for supervised field experiences, culminating in student teaching in pre-kindergarten, kindergarten, and primary classrooms serving diverse student populations, especially those in high-needs rural school settings.

-The Inclusive Early Childhood Education program is a member in good standing with the Association for Advancing Quality in Educator Preparation (AAQEP).
+The Inclusive Early Childhood Education program is accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).
 Graduates of Cazenovia College’s Inclusive Early Childhood Education Program meet the following claims: